 J.P.
-Hanly is an Associate Professor of English and Director of First-Year Composition.
+Hanly is an Associate Professor and Chair of the English department.
 He teaches first-year composition and undergraduate and graduate-level courses in the history of rhetoric, rhetorical and composition theory, and composition pedagogy.
 He has published essays in Rhetoric Review, Journal for the History of Rhetoric, Peitho: Journal of the Coalition of Feminist Scholars in the History of Rhetoric and Composition, and the Kentucky Philological Review; has delivered presentations at RSA, CCCC, NeMLA, PCA/ACA, and the Thomas R. Watson Conference; and is a 2011 graduate of the University of Louisville’s Ph.D program in Rhetoric and Composition.

 Preferred Pronouns: he/him